bobshort4bobby4/PP5-v1/README.md

 This had the unwanted side-effect of placing a comma in all the vehicles year of manufacture also.
 This was overcome by using the `|floatformat:"0u"` template tag on any figures which were not numerical amounts.

+##### Delete Vehicle Confirnmation

+There should be a confirmation which would affirm that the staff member definitely wanted to delete that vehicle.
+As it is the link is highlighted in red but vehicle is deleted on clicking on the button.

 </details>